-Still, herbs in combination with pure alcohol, is still utilized in many ways as medicine, and in Norway, aquavit is regarded as a “digestive”, i.e. it helps digest a heavy meal and is why we often enjoy aquavits with the traditional heavy and fat ladened Christmas dinner.
+Still, herbs in combination with pure alcohol, are still utilized in many ways as medicine, and in Norway, aquavit is regarded as a “digestive”, i.e. it helps digest a heavy meal and is why we often enjoy aquavits with the traditional heavy and fat ladened Christmas dinner.

-What has been documented, is that the first aquavit was indeed made in Bergen, according to a letter that was written by officer Eske Bille on April 13th, 1531, sent to arch bishop Olav Engelbrektsen in Nidaros in Trondheim.
+What has been documented, is that the first aquavit was indeed made in Bergen, according to a letter that was written by officer Eske Bille on April 14th, 1531, sent to archbishop Olav Engelbrektsen in Nidaros in Trondheim.
 This way, aquavit was also introduced to this second city in Norway.

 Hammer’s aquavits were based on grain; he didn’t live long enough to experience the potato’s influence on Norwegian spirits.
-However, he did speak about the potato’s properties, and was of the opinion that everything with a sweet taste like potatoes, carrots and apples could be fermented.
+However, he did speak about the potato’s properties and was of the opinion that everything with a sweet taste like potatoes, carrots, and apples could be fermented.

-Even though in the 18th century, an acre of potatoes produced a lot more alcohol than grains, there are economic reasons for why grain spirits are being used in Sweden and Denmark today.
-Availability of potatoes are a lot less there than in Norway as well.
+Even though in the 18th century, an acre of potatoes produced a lot more alcohol than grains, there are economic reasons why grain spirits are being used in Sweden and Denmark today.
+Availability of potatoes is a lot less there than in Norway as well.

 Spices signify culture.
-Historically, spices were used to cover up the terrible quality of the distilled beverage produced, partly due to lack of how-to knowledge and the absence of conservation and cooling techniques.
+Historically, spices were used to cover up the terrible quality of the distilled beverage produced, partly due to a lack of how-to knowledge and the absence of conservation and cooling techniques.
 Spices were necessary to make it drinkable.

-The selection and combination of these spices play a central role for today’s aquavit.
+The selection and combination of these spices play a central role in today’s aquavit.
 The correct part of the herbs and spices has to be selected, and perhaps even picked at a certain time or dried in a certain way.
 Not to mention, the herbs and spices must be conserved and stored under ideal conditions.

 Per the legal definition, today’s aquavit is a farm spirits based on caraway and dill, but there can be a number of other spices included.

 Other spices and herbs used are juniper berries, fennel, iris root, chamomile, coriander, star anise, angelica root, wormwood, celery, lemon, bitter orange, curaçao, and jasmine to name a few.
-Gone are the days when lead from church windows, snake blood and elk hooves were used—thank goodness for that!
+Gone are the days when lead from church windows, snake blood, and elk hooves were used—thank goodness for that!

 Typically, 500-liter oloroso barrels from sherry production are used.
 In later years, barrels from the port and madeira industry have been employed as well, but only after the aquavit rests in sherry barrels for some time.

-In Denmark and Sweden, aquavits are rarely barrel aged, although more of these have popped up in the later years.
+In Denmark and Sweden, aquavits are rarely barrel-aged, although more of these have popped up in the later years.
 In 1988, the first Christmas release of aquavit, “Juleakevitt” took place.